ascend4/ascend4/models/refinery.md

 9.7002345923202 kg/m³.
 Multiplication by component volume flow gives sulfur mass flow, so the blending inequality is dimensionally meaningful.
-Although a [GAMS guide discussion](https://gams.com/54/docs/UG_ModelSolve.html) calls these limits percentages, the unit-labelled reference and MARCO's volume-weighted equations support concentration units.
+Although a [GAMS guide discussion](https://gams.com/54/docs/UG_ModelSolve.html) calls these limits percentages, the original report and MARCO's volume-weighted equations support concentration units.
 Treating the numbers as mass percentages would require density-weighted equations and change the LP.